bpstahlman/txtfmt/README.md

 **Note:** If you wish to use the default maps, but with different map leaders, you can use global or buf-local Dictionary option `txtfmtDefaultShortcutLeaders{}` to change the leading portion of the default maps.
 The keys of `txtfmtDefaultShortcutLeaders{}` are used as Vim "magic" regular expressions anchored to the start of the map lhs; the corresponding values are used as replacement strings.
-Swapping the leaders used by the default foreground and background color maps is as simple as this:
+Swapping the leaders used by the default format and color maps is as simple as this:

 ```vim
 let g:txtfmtDefaultShortcutLeaders = {',': '_', '_': ','}